jaeyk/regression-analysis-with-time-series-data/README.md

 ### 3.4.
 Sensitivity analysis

 However, we cannot take the regression coefficients at their face value.
 There could still be confounders.
 If a model is misspecified, then the regression coefficient is not an unbiased estimator.
-I ran a sensitivity test using the `sensemakr` package in R. The result provides two key summaries.

-1. "Unobserved confounders that do not explain more than **34.65%** of the residual variance of both the treatment and the outcome are not strong enough to reduce the absolute value of the effect size by 100%."
+I ran a sensitivity test using the `sensemakr` package in R. The result shows that "unobserved confounders (orthogonal to covariates) that do not explain more than **34.65%** of the residual variance of both the treatment and the outcome are not strong enough to reduce the absolute value of the effect size by 100%."
-2. "An extreme confounder (orthogonal to the covariates) that explains 100% of the residual variance of the outcome would need to explain **at least 15.53%** of the residual variance of the treatment to fully account for the observed estimated effect."

 I suspect that philanthropic giving could be one of those unobserved confounders.
 It is very difficult to find systematic data on philanthropic giving, especially in a historical context.
 I collected the Ford Foundation grant data and found that Ford allocated grants selectively.
 Only a few Asian American and Latino CBOs received support from the Ford Foundation.
 Yet, as this evidence is only partial information of philanthropic giving, I suggest that one should take the above regression coefficient with a grain of salt.